junxit/us-congress-bills-111/metadata.md

 - 2009-03-09 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S2916)
 - 2009-03-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S2915-2916)
 - 2009-03-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S2915-2916)
+- 2009-03-10 — Message on Senate action sent to the House.
+- 2009-03-10 — Received in the House.
+- 2009-03-10 — Referred to the House Committee on Foreign Affairs.